Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 ```

 ## 6️⃣ **`double`**:
-The double data type is a double-precision 64-bit IEEE 754 floating-point.
-For decimal values, this data type is generally the default choice.
-The size of the double data type is 8 bytes or 64 bits.
+The double data type is a double-precision **64-bit** IEEE 754 floating-point.
+For decimal values, **this data type is generally the default choice**.

 ### » Syntax: